-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Only trained personnel will be permitted to handle hazardous materials.
-Waste Facilities Minor Only licensed waste management facilities approved by national/regional authorities shall be used for the disposal of non-hazardous and hazardous wastes, respectively.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact budget Only trained personnel will be permitted to handle hazardous materials.
+As soon as the operation start and throughout operation period.
+Waste Facilities Minor Only Waste management facilities approved by authorities shall be used for the disposal of non-hazardous and hazardous wastes, respectively.
 O&M As soon as the operation start and throughout operation period.
-Negligibl e
+Negligible